cproctor/unfold_studio/documentation/user_guide/ink.rst

 Tags
 ^^^^

 Tags don't appear in story flow; instead they can be used to change how the story is presented.
-Currently, Unfold Studio does not support any tags, but in the future tags will allow you to style content to appear as text messages, Facebook posts, etc.
+Unfold Studio supports tags to style content as text messages.
+Student designers are currently developing tags for tweets, Facebook posts, etc. To style content, use hashtags at the end of a line:

-**ink** provides a simple system for tagging lines of content, with hashtags.

 ::

-   === content
+   === texting ===
-       A line of normal game-text. # colour it blue
+   What's up? # text-them
+   nm.
+U? # text-me

 2) Choices
 ----------